santiagomosca/portfolio-dev/portfolio/content/posts/storymap.md

 ## Example Maps

-See screenshots of interactive and static example maps.
-For more see: [https://arcg.is/S5CH](https://arcg.is/S5CH)
+Screenshots of interactive and static example maps.
+For more see full project: [https://arcg.is/S5CH](https://arcg.is/S5CH)

 [![large]({filename}/img/storymap2.png)]({filename}/img/storymap2.png)